 "And how would we do that?" asked Adam.

-"Greed" said the woman.
-"That is the promised land....the major leagues of the human condition."
+"Greed, lack of curiosity and desire for no accountability" said the woman.
+"That is the promised land....the three major puzzle pieces of the worst within the human condition."

 "How so?
 I have no argument with the topic but how do I fit in?"